 Q: What can I do if I forgot my password?

-A: You need to click “Forgotten Password” button and answer your secret questions.
+A: You need to click “Forgot Password” and answer your secret questions to reset your password.

 Q: What can I do if I forgot my secret answer, or failed to log in the system three times?